 - Make it easy for them!
 When you send this out, it gets seen and used by different people in different ways.
 Some listings will include the release in its entirety, some will copy one paragraph only, others will give you one sentence and the ticket information.
 Build your media release in a way that is super-easy for any of those three needs to be met.
 You don’t want to make them search it out or cobble together a description because they might get it wrong or not do it at all.
 Ideally, they should get all the information without even reading beyond the first paragraph.

 - ACTIVE language - this isn’t a grant and it isn’t intended to be read by a theatre-trained audience.
-Less emphasis on the types of things you explored intellectually when writing it, more on the action or experience the audience can anticipate.
+Less emphasis on the types of things you explored intellectually when writing it.
+Provide a description that lets the reader in on the action or experience the audience can anticipate.

 - Language in general - As noted under Strategy, language choices should reflect the tone of the show.
 If every word is 5 syllables or longer, readers will assume this is not for children and probably more of a thought piece than a Second City special.